mramospe/hepspt/README.rst

 Considerations:
 ===============

-  * Samples are usually preferred as structured `numpy.ndarray <https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.ndarray.html>`_ objects.
+  * Inputs passed to the functions and classes are usually preferred as `numpy.ndarray <https://docs.scipy.org/doc/numpy-1.13.0/reference/generated/numpy.ndarray.html>`_ objects.
   * Plotting functions and classes are designed to work with `matplotlib <https://matplotlib.org/>`_.
   * Statistical tools are built on top of the standard `scipy <https://www.scipy.org/>`_ package.

 Installation:
 =============

-This package is available on PyPi, so just type:
+This package is available on PyPi, so just type

 .. code-block:: bash

    pip install hep-spt

+to install the package in your current python environment.
 To use the **latest development version**, clone the repository and install with `pip`:

 .. code-block:: bash